Whimsy Stick

 • Run a session and immediately open the door to guests

-• Use the flirt pole as a reward for jumping behavior
+• Use the tool as a reward for jumping behavior

-The critical rule for a flirt pole to stop jumping on people: the lure never goes above ground level.
-If you lift the lure and the dog jumps to catch it, you’re reinforcing the exact motor pattern you’re trying to eliminate.
+The critical rule: the lure never goes above ground level.
+Lift the lure and the dog jumps to catch it, you are reinforcing the exact motor pattern you are trying to eliminate.
 Every repetition of “four feet on the ground gets you the thing you want” builds the neural pathway that replaces jumping with controlled engagement.
-For more impulse control methods that pair with this approach, see the Impulse Control Drills Guide.

-A flirt pole for mouthy dogs solves this by giving the mouth a legitimate target.
+A structured chase tool solves this by giving the mouth a legitimate target.
 The lure becomes the thing the dog is supposed to grab, bite, shake, and possess.
-Your hands, ankles, and clothing stop being the default option because something better exists.
+Hands, ankles, and clothing stop being the default option because something better exists.

 Mouthing Redirection Sequence